mpasovic/majapasovic.org/_posts/2012-06-24-disability-and-humor.md

 How can we study disability from the perspective of performance?
 Stand-up comedy is one type of performance!
-1. Stand-up comedy performed by disabled comedians functions as freak show in a way: the disabled comedian is on display, all attention is directed towards them, just like in the theater, but at the same time, the audience is integrated into overall experience laughing about their own prejudices and stereotypes with the comedian.
+1. Stand-up comedy performed by disabled comedians functions as freak show in a way: the disabled comedian is on display, all attention is directed at them, just like in the theatre, but at the same time, the audience is integrated into the overall experience, laughing about their own prejudices and stereotypes, together with the comedian.
 In addition, the disabled stand-up comedian can be viewed as “exotic”, i.e. an unknown or mysterious body, or *the wonder-crip* who invokes “the extraordinariness of the disabled body in order to secure the ordinariness of the viewer” (Garland-Thomson